munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 4.md

 Rei's teamwork is 85%, which is in the "good" category.
 She always follow the player's commands and sticks together with teammates.

 Her bravery is 25%.
-When she sees a teammate dead in his view, she will retreat and traverse another pathway.
+When she sees a teammate dead in her view, she will retreat and traverse another pathway.
 She also gets nervous when facing a couple of enemies at once.
 She will switch to a pistol and run away.
 In bomb defusal maps, she likes to guard a bombsite.
 In hostage rescue maps, she is rarely seen rescuing the hostages, unless she is the last woman standing.

 She uses Sniper weapon preference template, she prefers to purchase the Magnum Sniper Rifle.